cara-tm/lightbox_js/README.md

 ## Configuration

-You have access to some variables in order to configure the script depending of your needs and suitable for translations:
+You have access to some variables in order to configure the script depending of your needs and/or pretty suitable for translations:

 * `close_string` The string displayed on the right bottom of your images.
 * `clos_tooltip` The tooltip title for the Close button.